 Franklin Roosevelt and Steve Job were leaders in their fields.
 Could they switch industries?
 Most people can understand the technical foundation, such as talent type, knowledge base, experiences, and decision-making, but miss another piece.

 A healthy Ego is critical for leaders not to hunger for applauding and make independent decisions that may take years to get results, for example, Franklin Roosevelt in the World War II.
 A person with a healthy Ego has no problems to admit his or her errors and learn from the mistakes.
-Warren Buffet is a good example– he reveals his money AND opportunities losses to shareholders.
 A healthy Ego is also necessary for leaders to be fair to others and win hearts and minds.
 Without a healthy Ego, executives may be able to tell an ass kisser from a praiser and know what is right for the enterprise but still choose the ass kisser to satisfy their Ego.
+Some may think they can steal, rob and destroy their competitors and then silence the competitors with threats.
+In fact, these people are digging a grave for their Day One!!
 Humility is only one reflection of a healthy Ego.

 By knowing their talent type, knowledge base, and experiences, leaders can choose their right direction and action.
-By strengthening the health of their Ego, leaders can develop many positive behaviors while eliminating negative ones.
+By strengthening the health of their Ego, leaders can develop many positive behaviors while eliminating negative ones and focus on the big picture naturally.
 “Missing the big picture” is only a behavior or a result, not the root causes.
 However, many institutions waste their time on secondary behaviors.

 A right structure is only basic.
 As time passes, CEOs can succeed and fail, which can inflate or deflate leaders’ Ego.
 Some executives can over estimate self, disrespect others, and make unwise investments.
+Some think they can steal, rob, destroy and then silence competitors.
+In fact, these people are digging a grave for their Day One!!
 Some can become depressive, lose work efficiency, and leave a job undone.
 Other events can challenge executives as well.
 For example, Peter Drucker was so sad after he lost his mother that he did not return his clients’ call.
 Later it took him 3 years to get those clients back.

 In the meantime, as disruptions and changes can come from all directions at an exponential rate, new challenges can exceed CEOs’ current capacity or disable then.
 Then issues that can impact their learning or adjustment will step in, for example, talent type, personal interest, knowledge base, resources, etc. Setbacks and failures can shut down leaders’ mind and body.